 Before Starcraft and Command and Conquer, there was Herzog Zwei.
 One of the earliest real-time strategy games, Herzog Zwei put layers in control of a giant mech with which they could engage enemies and purchase units for assistance purposes.
 You could purchase eight units and victory across the game’s eight levels required knowledge of how to properly utilize them.
 Each unit featured its own strengths and limitations, too, requiring you to adapt based on the circumstances.

 The individual stages also came with their own environmental hazards that players had to contend with.
 A few levels even include bodies of water, allowing for naval combat.
 Herzog Zwei may seem a little basic by the RTS standards of today, but it lay the groundwork for the titans that would follow and it’s hectic gameplay renders it one a remarkable experience on the Genesis.
-The game bears no relation to noted German filmmaker, Werner Herzog.
+The game bears no relation to noted German filmmaker and Baby Yoda hater, Werner Herzog.